DeepAlloc: CNN-Based Approach to Efficient Spectrum Allocation in Shared Spectrum Systems

 \softpara{Determining Labels (Optimal Power Allocated to SU).} We essentially do a binary search to estimate the optimal power that can be allocated to SU.
 To determine whether PU to PUR transmission is incurring any harmful interference from SU, we have PU continuously streaming ASCII messages over the 1 MHz bandwidth channel centered at frequency 915.8 MHz, and check if the messages are successfully received at the PUR.
 This end-to-end communication system is implemented using GNU Radio.

 \para{Testbed Area and Setting.} Due to the ongoing pandemic, the testbed was conducted in the backyard of a private house.
-The whole area is $24m \times 24m$ large.
-We divide the area into 100 grid cells where each represents $2.4m \times 2.4m$.
+The whole area is $24m \times 24m$ large, \iab{which is similar in size to the testbeds considered in recent works~\cite{ipsn20-localize,splot} for shared spectrum systems.} We divide the area into 100 grid cells where each represents $2.4m \times 2.4m$.
 See Figure \ref{fig:testbed}(b).
-We use a GPS dongle that returns the location in (latitude, longitude) and the program converts it into coordinates.
+We use a GPS dongle that returns the location in (latitude and longitude) and the program converts it into coordinates.
 We determine the location of PU, SU, and the sensors with the help of GPS dongles and manual observation.
 All the Odroids and laptops are connected to an outdoor WiFi router and communicate through ssh protocol.
 For training and evaluation, the 17 sensing devices are placed on the ground and are uniformly spread out.
 PUs and SU are randomly placed in the area such that different regions of the backyard are "covered".
 PUs' power is randomly assigned within a certain range.